-Regular admission to the master's programs is contingent upon at least four factors: (1) Submission of test scores on the Graduate Record Examination (GRE), or the Miller Analogies Test; (2) an undergraduate grade point average which predicts success as a master's level graduate student; (3) submission of a minimum of three letters of recommendation from individuals qualified to assess applicant's readiness to successfully complete the graduate program; and (4) approval of the Department Chair, Dean of the College, and Dean of the Graduate School.
+Regular admission to the master's programs is contingent upon at least four factors: (1) Submission of test scores on the Graduate Record Examination (GRE), or the Miller Analogies Test; (2) an undergraduate grade point average which predicts success as a master's level graduate student; (3) submission of a minimum of three letters of recommendation from individuals qualified to assess applicant's readiness to successfully complete the graduate program; and (4) approval of the Department Chair, Dean of the Graduate School.
 The letters of recommendation should be sent to the department.